 To do this, we’ll use Tinybird’s Materialized Views and the ReplacingMergeTree engine to deduplicate records.

-First, create a Pipe to select the desired columns from the Data Source:
+First, create a Pipe file to select the desired columns from the Data Source.
+Create a file named pipes/deduplicate_mysql.pipe:

 The ReplacingMergeTree engine deduplicates rows with the same id based on the updated_at value.
-This is defined in the schema of the resulting Materialized View:
+The ENGINE_VERSION setting specifies which column to use for versioning.
+Here's the complete Materialized View file:

-For more information on the ReplacingMergeTree engine functionality, check out the official ClickHouse docs.
+For more information on the ReplacingMergeTree engine functionality, check out our guide on using ReplacingMergeTree for deduplication.

-Next, create another Pipe to select the data from the Materialized View and finalize the deduplicated results:
+Next, create a Pipe to select the deduplicated data from the Materialized View.
+Create a file named pipes/get_mysql_snapshot.pipe:

 Using Tinybird for real-time analytics on CDC events